caneara/varnish/docs/pages/fonts.md

 However, if you're using a different font on your site and you want Varnish to use it too, then you will need to configure Varnish to use a custom font...

+> **UPDATE:** Version 2+ of Varnish is more opinionated and now uses the commercial font 'Proxima Vara' instead of native system fonts.
+For more information on how to handle this, read the [upgrade guide](/pages/upgrading).

 ## Setting a custom font

 Varnish adds a blank `varnish-font` CSS class to each component.
 You can use this (in your main CSS file) to assign your chosen font: